Trade Show Entertainment - Strategies to Attract Booth Traffic

 Putting competitions, booth game shows, magicians, money blowing machines, Hollywood look-a-likes, sports simulations and virtual experiences (i.e. surfing, skiing, flying) are some of the entertainment methods used to garner the interest of show attendees.

+Using trade show entertainers in your booth is another type of booth attraction that can enhance exhibiting success.
+An experienced exhibit entertainer – whether a magician, comedian, artist, singer, fortune teller or other professional – can work in tandem with your sales team to incorporate key brand benefits and product information into their acts.
+As a result, your sale messages will be reinforced to booth visitors in a fun, memorable way

-The key to using trade show attractions effectively is to find a unique, high-appeal concept that complements your sales message and allows your booth staff the opportunity to engage each visitor and showcase your products.
+The key to using trade show entertainment and attractions effectively is to choose a unique, high-appeal concept or individual that complements your company positioning and allows booth staff the opportunity to engage visitors.

 Having trade show staff encourage event visitors to participate in a fun, engaging activity at your booth is an effective way to initiate communications and begin the relationship-building process with potential buyers.